MarkusWandel/battery-tester/doc/manual.md

 - About 80cm of 14-gauge copper wire (obtain by stripping the insulated part of normal house wiring - the bare coppper earth wire is a lesser gauge)
 - About 30cm of foam double-sided adhesive tape
 - Electrical tape
-- Insulated hookup wire (from a stripped twisted pair cable such as used for ethernet)
+- Insulated hookup wire (from a stripped twisted pair cable such as Cat5)
 - Wirewrap wire (optional)
 - Solder